DESK / VANGUARD PLATFORM

 Below the minimum, tax-loss harvesting, and future portability

 Below the $3,000 Admiral minimum.
-If your starting balance is under $3,000, the ETF wrapper lets you start with a single share (or fractional, in Vanguard's case for Vanguard ETFs only).
+If your starting balance is under $3,000, the ETF wrapper lets you start with a single share (or fractional, here for in-house ETFs only).
 VOO at ~$520 per share or VTI at ~$280 per share both let you start with under $1,000 invested.
 The mutual fund Investor share class (the older $1,000-minimum class) has been largely phased out in favour of Admiral.

 Tax-loss harvesting.
 The standard tax-loss harvesting practice swaps between ETFs from different issuers tracking similar but not identical indexes (e.g. sell VTI, buy ITOT).
 This is much harder with mutual funds because the substantially identical determination is more conservative.
 Tax-loss harvesters typically prefer ETFs in their taxable accounts.

 Conversion path.
-Vanguard supports a one-way tax-free conversion from mutual fund share class to ETF share class within a Vanguard taxable account.
+A one-way tax-free conversion from mutual fund share class to ETF share class is supported within a taxable account here.
 The reverse (ETF to mutual fund) is not supported.
 If you start with VFIAX for the auto-invest convenience and later want the ETF wrapper for portability or harvesting, the conversion to VOO is mechanically simple and tax-free.

 SECTION 05 / VANGUARD'S WEAKNESSES